ML-Course-2025/session6/material/part1.md

 *   **Underfitting:**
     *   *Definition:* The model is too simple to learn the underlying structure of the data.
 It fails to achieve low error on both the training and validation sets.
     *   *Symptoms on Plots:* Both training and validation loss remain high.
 Accuracy remains low for both.
-Curves may plateau early at poor performance levels.
+Curves may plateau (i.e. stall, pause, or halt) early at poor performance levels.
     *   *Possible Causes:* Insufficient model capacity (too few layers/neurons), inadequate training time (too few epochs), features don't contain enough information.
     *   *Remedies:* Increase model capacity, train longer, engineer better features (less relevant for DL), use a more suitable model type.

 *   **Overfitting:**
     *   *Definition:* The model learns the training data *too well*, including noise and specific examples that don't generalize.
 It performs very well on the training set but poorly on new, unseen data (validation set).
     *   *Symptoms on Plots:* Training loss continues to decrease while validation loss levels off or starts to *increase*.
-Similarly, training accuracy approaches 100% while validation accuracy plateaus or drops.
+Similarly, training accuracy approaches 100% while validation accuracy plateaus (i.e. stall, pause, or halt) or drops.
 A noticeable gap appears between the training and validation curves.
     *   *Possible Causes:* Model is too complex for the amount of data available, training for too many epochs, insufficient data diversity.
     *   *Remedies:* Use regularization techniques (like Early Stopping, Dropout), get more training data, use data augmentation, simplify the model.